Permafrost/TundraTN/SERVICES.md

 * `$id` is the internal ID of the Trading Networks document (bizdoc) to be retrieved.
 * `$content?` is an optional boolean indicating whether to also return the bizdoc's content parts.
-Defaults to false.
+Defaults to `false`.

 #### Outputs: